Thank you for subscribing

 What should I do if my number plates are stolen?

-You should then visit a VicRoads Customer Service Centre with evidence of identity to receive a new set of general issue number plates, which will have a different letter and number combination to your old number plates.
+You should then visit a VicRoads Customer Service Centre with evidence of identity to apply for a new set of general issue number plates, which will have a different letter and number combination to your old number plates.
 Bring anti-theft screws along to your appointment so that you can affix your new number plates before you leave VicRoads.

 Make sure to advise your insurance company, roadside assistance, and toll road operators of your new registration details.

-RACV Car Insurance can protect you against loss in the event of car theft.
+RACV Car Insurance can protect you against loss in the event of car theft

-Discover more →
+Discover more

 The information provided is general advice only.
 Before making any decisions please consider your own circumstances and the Product Disclosure Statement and Target Market Determinations.
 For copies, visit racv.com.au.
 As distributor, RACV Insurance Services Pty Ltd AFS Licence No. 230039 receives commission for each policy sold or renewed.
 Product(s) issued by Insurance Manufacturers of Australia Pty Ltd ABN 93 004 208 084 AFS Licence No. 227678.